 What are Dilapidations?

-Dilapidations will cover all condition changes to the property from the tenant’s start of lease, until the end of the lease.
+Dilapidations will cover all condition changes and alterations that have arisen during the tenant’s lease.

 They can include, however are not limited to repair, decoration, reinstatement or replacement.

 When is a Schedule of Dilapidations Required?

 As the end of the tenant’s lease term approaches, it is normal for the landlord to take stock of the property condition in the form of a Surveyor’s Report known as a Schedule of Dilapidations.

 Once armed with this report, the landlord serves it upon their tenant, thereby ensuring the tenant has ample opportunity to address the various dilapidations prior to their departure.

 A Schedule of Dilapidations Response can also be prepared by the Tenant’s Dilapidations Surveyor in response to having been sent a Schedule of Dilapidations by their Landlord.

 Our robust approach to property inspection and lease review ensures our Schedule of Dilapidations Reports are comprehensive and thorough, ensuring Landlords or Tenants are fully informed and can ensure the property meets the lease’s requirements.

 This approach ensures our clients are fully aware of the Schedule of Dilapidations of the property as the tenant’s end of lease term approaches.